SirRamEsq/SmartShape2D/README.md

 </a>

 # Support
+- Newest version is developed for Godot 4
-- Supported and Tested on Godot 3.2
+- Older version is supported and tested on Godot 3.2
   - Should work with later versions of Godot 3.x

 # Demo
 A Sample Godot Project can be found here: